johnofmars/mm-github-pages-starter/_pages/get_started.md

 * **Practice, practice, practice.**

 * **General advice:**
    * Be mobile!
 Strafe & Jump!
-You don't need to track your targets after the round is off, so there's less penalty for movement.
+You don't need to keep your target in your reticule after the round is off, so there's less penalty for movement.
    * Peek fire!
 Blind Fire!
 After you have enough time with the gun, you'll learn when to release to explode without even seeing your target.
 The damage number popping up will tell you if you were successful, where the enemy is and (because it's splash damage) will tell you how many enemies are there.
    * Bounce around corners.
-[Even over/around shields.](https://media.giphy.com/media/1VV2DQDQ0G0xApuQDw/giphy.gifv) No one can hide from Fighting Lion, lol.
+Even over/around shields.
+No one can hide from Fighting Lion, lol.

-* **Exotic Perk: Thin the Herd** Direct hits do more damage to enemy combatant shields.
-Rapid kills against grenade-damaged enemies refill the magazine.
-Kills always drop Energy ammo.

-* **The Combo**
-   * Direct hit, swap to kinetic to finish, FL is reloaded and you're good to go.
-This is the trademark Fighting Lion move.

 ## Part 2: Getting Kills